mdecaire/animation/README.md

 # Animation
 A cute little animation created as a way to learn javascript.
-The rocket man and larger star fall from the sky.
+The rocket man and larger star fall from the sky, and the car drives across the screen.

 Here is a still of what it looks like: